Bringhurst Field

-Bringhurst Field was from 1933 to 2013 a baseball stadium in Alexandria, Louisiana.
-Owned by the city of Alexandria, it served as the home field of the Alexandria Aces, one of the most successful independent league baseball teams, which won various championships in 1997, 1998, 2006, 2007, and 2009.
-It also hosted local high school games.
-Built in 1933 and renovated extensively in 1994, it held 3,500 people.
+Bringhurst Field is a baseball stadium in Alexandria, Louisiana.
+Originally constructed in 1934, Bringhurst is the oldest public ballpark in Louisiana.
+Owned by the city of Alexandria, it served as the home field of the Alexandria Aces, one of the state's most successful minor league professional baseball teams.
+The Aces played 40 seasons between 1934 and 2013, winning a total of seven championships (1936, 1940, 1997, 1998 2006, 2007, and 2009) and finishing with an all-time regular season record of 2,424 wins and 2,135 losses.
+Bringhurst has also hosted local high school games.
+Built in 1934 and extensively renovated several times, its most recent seating configuration had a capacity of 3,500 people.
 It was the home field for a local high school, the Bolton High School Bears.

 For many years the ballpark hosted the Louisiana High School Baseball Championships and the Louisiana High School All-Star Game.
 Alexandria Zoological Park is situated behind the left field wall.

 Amenities included a two-room press box, two picnic areas, two separate clubhouses for home and visiting teams, deck seating for sponsors, and electric fans to cool the rooters sitting in the wooden seating areas, which are not individual seats but rather a long wooden stairway extending behind the boxes.

-Bringhurst closed after eighty years of use in 2013 because of safety concerns about the metal superstructure that supported the wooden bleachers.
-The Alexandria Aces still used the field in 2014 but failed to complete the season, and a fire in 2014 destroyed the former clubhouse and office.
-The outfield wall, which had been coming apart in pieces, and the scoreboard are being removed.
-The field will become a green space in June 2017 for picnicking and playing leisure games.

-The field was named in honor of Alexandria engineer Robert Wilton Bringhurst (1840-1912), who built bridges during the American Civil War.
+The field was named in honor of seven-term Alexandria Commissioner of Streets and Parks, Robert Wilton Bringhurst (1877-1949), who quietly leased the site of the future ballpark from a private landowner in 1933, following the destruction of the grandstands at the city's existing ballpark, City Park Diamond.